PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session Index.md

 *   **Session 16:** After surviving the fall of the Boromar HQ, the party finds Aeren's workshop ransacked and is smuggled out of Sharn on a lightning rail.
 *   **Session 17:** Bandits ambush the party's train, but are defeated, leading the party to a map pointing towards the Rageblight-devastated town of Galethspyre.
 *   **Session 18:** The party travels to Wroat, gets arrested and escapes with their allies, and defeats a Church of the Silver Flame kill squad.
+*   **Session 20:** After investigating the blighted town of Galethspyre and its resident Red Hands gang, the party fought their way out, stealing magitech bikes to hasten their journey to the Byeshk Mountains.
+Their travels were cut short when they were ambushed by a pair of stone giants near the base of the mountains.